 Access control policy resource configuration shall comply with the M2M Service Subscription.
 For authorization of accessing the resource, access control policy is applied and can be based on M2M Service subscription roles.

-How to authorize the request operation based on M2M Service Subscription resource are defined in ETSI TS 118 103 [i.3].
+How to authorize the request operation based on M2M Service Subscription resource are defined in oneM2M TS 0003 [3].

 An M2M Service Subscription shall be used for the following purposes: